sdr-enthusiasts/docker-planefence/README-Mastodon.md

 ```
 MASTODON_SERVER=airwaves.social
 MASTODON_ACCESS_TOKEN=vsafdwafewarewdcvdsafwaefaewfdw
+PF_MASTODON=ON
+PA_MASTODON=ON
 ```
-(replace by the applicable server name and access token)
+Replace by the applicable server name and access token.

-As long as both these parameters are defined and correct, Planefence and Plane-Alert will post to Mastodon.
+If `PF_MASTODON` is not set to `ON`, then no PlaneFence Mastodon notifications will be sent.
+If `PA_MASTODON` is not set to `ON`, then no Plane-Alert Mastodon notifications will be sent.

 # Summary of License Terms
 This program is free software: you can redistribute it and/or modify